Shopify/asls/README.md

 asls --version
 ```

-To update the language server just run:
+To update the language server to the latest release, run:

 ```
 nix-env -i asls -f https://github.com/saulecabrera/asls/tarball/master/
 ```

-If for some reason you want to install a previous version of the language server, you can do so by running:
+If for some reason you want to install a previous version of the language server, run:

 ```
 nix-env -i asls -f https://github.com/saulecabrera/asls/tarball/v<yourversion>/